 Let's look at an example of testing an API consumption using Postman.
-However, there are other tools that can be used for consuming and testing our APIs.
+There are other tools that you can use for testing.

 Example: